harvester/docs/docs/vm/create-vm.md

 1. Enter a **Name** for the container disk.
 1. Choose a disk **Type**.
 1. Add a **Docker Image**.
-    - A disk image (in qcow2 or raw format) must be placed into the `/disk` directory.
+    - A disk image, with the format qcow2 or raw, must be placed into the `/disk` directory.
     - Raw and qcow2 formats are supported, but qcow2 is recommended in order to reduce the container image's size.
 If you use an unsupported image format, the VM will get stuck in a `Running` state.
     - A container disk also allows you to store disk images in the `/disk` directory.
 An example of creating such a container image can be found [here](https://kubevirt.io/user-guide/virtual_machines/disks_and_volumes/#containerdisk-workflow-example).
 1. Choose a **Bus** type.